ScottWe/solidity-1/tutorials/5_client_data.md

 }
 ```

 Now let's populate the interference vertices.
-We will do this before dispatching
+We will do this before running the
-the transaction in the transaction loop.
-Navigate to line 240:
+transaction.
+Navigate to line 240 and add the following:

 ```cpp
 /* Updates the interference vertices. */